highfidelity/hifi-docs-grav-content/03.create/04.entities/14.primitive-painting-set-tutorial/docs.md

     category: docs
 ---

 There are different ways to create games and experiences in High Fidelity.
-In this tutorial, we'll cover how to make a primitive pixel-like painting set to allow users to "paint" pictures on a canvas made out of "pixels" that are box entities.
+In this tutorial, we'll cover how to make a pixel-like painting set to allow users to "paint" pictures on a canvas made out of "pixels" that are box entities.

 **On This Page:**